denichodev/ruth-website/src/pages/works/2020-06-10-bukalapak-push-notifications.md

   - E-commerce
   - Application
 ---
-As I am responsible for Bukalapak's Core, Growth, Financing, and Investment products.
-With mobile push notifications, we can trigger immediate actions for user.
-Here are some example of copies for push notifications that I wrote.
+I am responsible for Bukalapak's Core, Growth, Financing, and Investment's copies.
+Here are some example of push notifications that I wrote.

  ‎

 For security issue, Bukalapak need to inform users whenever there are any login activities to their account so we can reduce hijacking cases.
-If user click the notification, they will be redirected to device history log page where user can immediately change their password and logout their account from suspicious devices.
-This notification can only appear on user's trusted device.
+With mobile push notifications, we can trigger immediate actions for user.

 ![](/img/notification.png)

-This push notification can direct users to a certain place where we want our user to go.
 Using deep links is a surefire way to engage users with our app, and with the use of a powerful call to action it causes users to perform the required action.

  ‎

  ‎

- For financing products such as Kredit Instan, we make sure users are notified throughout the whole flow‎.
-Users can get real-time updates and reminders about the products to increase conversion rates.
+ For financing products such as Kredit Instan, we make sure users are notified throughout the whole journey.
+Users can get real-time updates and reminders about the product to re-engage and retain users.

 ![](/img/notification-1-.png)